 In 1997, Quality Bicycle Products (QBP) obtained full ownership of the company.
 Since then, it has continued to supply Salsa with bicycle parts and other accessories to meet its cycling demands.

-Now that people were demanding for more commuter and commercial oriented bikes, QBP saw the need to found another company known as All City.
+Now that people were demanding for more commuter and commercially oriented bikes, QBP saw the need to found another company known as All City.
 It is specialized in producing fixed gear bikes, parts and bike accessories to suit modern cycling requirements.
 With a total revenue of $150 million by 2008, it has assimilated other small-sized companies and developed new models.
 It is one of the biggest sponsors of major cycling events and green energy ambassador.

 The company also specializes in manufacturing and distributing related accessories such as helmets, water bottle containers holders and pedals.
 The growing number of cyclists in Minnesota has led to the rise in cycling activities among winter enthusiasts.